(Revised January 2019)

 Short sequential art pieces with small amounts of text interspersed with images (e.g., 25 Lives) are permitted.

-If you are going to have text in your art submission and that text is a complete sentence or longer, that raw text must be submitted to us by the regular writer deadline (i.e., the Tuesday before the issue’s publication date), so that we can edit for spelling, punctuation, and clarity in the same way we would for a story submission.
+If you are going to have text in your art submission and that text is a complete sentence or longer, that raw text must be submitted to us by the regular writer deadline (i.e., the Tuesday two weeks before the issue’s publication date), so that we can edit for spelling, punctuation, and clarity in the same way we would for a story submission.
 If we receive an image with text and that text was not submitted to us by the writer deadline, we reserve the right to hold that submission for the next issue.

 6. We will be uploading all images to the shousetsubangbang.com server by default.
 If you’d rather have an image hosted off your own server, please provide us with a URL — though we’ll still be uploading those images to the server, as to prevent problems we’ve had in the past where images have disappeared and their owners have been unreachable.
 If you have a reason to object to this, please let us know and we’ll work something out.
 Please email copies of all art to [email protected].